dwavesystems/dimod/docs/reference/bqm.rst

 Usage
 =====

-In Ocean, there are four objects that represent BQMs, differentiated by the data structure used to encode their structure and biases.
+Ocean represents BQMs with four objects that differ in the data structures used to encode the BQM.

-* :ref:`AdjArrayBQM <adjarraybqm_dimod>`: Uses c++ vectors as arrays
+* :ref:`AdjArrayBQM <adjarraybqm_dimod>`: Uses C++ vectors as arrays
-* :ref:`AdjDictBQM <adjdictbqm_dimod>`: Uses python dictionaries
+* :ref:`AdjDictBQM <adjdictbqm_dimod>`: Uses Python dictionaries
-* :ref:`AdjMapBQM <adjmapbqm_dimod>`: Uses c++ maps
+* :ref:`AdjMapBQM <adjmapbqm_dimod>`: Uses C++ maps
-* :ref:`AdjVectorBQM <adjvectorbqm_dimod>`: Uses c++ vectors
+* :ref:`AdjVectorBQM <adjvectorbqm_dimod>`: Uses C++ vectors

-The documentation for each class outlines some of the advantages and disadvantages of the different representations.
+The documentation for each class outlines some of the advantages and disadvantages of the different implementations.

 .. todo: we'll probably want a comparative adj/disadv table here but for now
 ..
 I am not sure how to best represent it succinctly

-All of the BQM types use an adjacency structure, in which each variable tracks its own linear bias and its neighborhood.
-For instance, given a BQM,
+All these BQM implementations use an adjacency structure in which each variable tracks its own linear bias and its neighborhood.
+The figure below shows the graph and adjacency representations for an example BQM,

 .. math::

    E(x) = .5 x_0 - 3 x_1 - x_0 x_1 + x_0 x_2 + 2 x_0 x_3 + x_2 x_3

-its graph and adjacency representations are

 .. figure:: ../_images/adj-reference.png
     :align: center
     :name: Adjacency Structure
     :alt: Adjacency Structure

-    The adjacency structure of a 4-variable binary quadratic model.
+    Adjacency structure of a 4-variable binary quadratic model.

-The performance of various operations will depend on which binary quadratic model implementation you are using.
-Let `v` be the number of variables in the BQM
+The performance of various operations depends on your selected BQM implementation;
+the following table compares the complexity for a BQM of `v` variables.

 .. csv-table:: Complexity of various operations
    :header: , AdjArrayBQM, AdjDictBQM, AdjMapBQM, AdjVectorBQM